chainguard-dev/edu/content/chainguard/chainguard-images/videos/java-images.md

 linktitle: "Migrate Java Applications to Chainguard"
 lead: ""
-description: "How to migrate an existing Dockerfile for a Java application to use Chainguard Images in order to improve security and reduce file size."
+description: "How to migrate an existing Dockerfile for a Java application to use Chainguard Images in order to improve security and reduce image size."
 type: "article"
 date: 2024-04-02T15:21:01+00:00
 lastmod: 2024-04-02T15:21:01+00:00